mikolajsemeniuk/SQL_Pack/T-SQL/5. Change and Check/README.md

 ```

 ## Change type
-Change type of column 'col1' from VARCHAR(255) to DATE if even one value if null function failed
+Change type of column 'col1' from VARCHAR(255) to DATE if even one value is null function failes
 ```sql
 ALTER TABLE
   [Table]